H-8010 Burner Control Kit

 If you want to create your own heater, the H-8010 gives you the means to make an economical and clean burning used oil, heater out of a barrel, large wood stove, or other enclosure.
 It is made to fit on a 55 gallon barrel.
-By modifying the length of the Combustion Air Pipe (2" black iron pipe) and fuel line(1/4" OD steel tubing), it can be made to fit other enclosures.
+By modifying the length of the Combustion Air Pipe (2" black iron pipe) and fuel line(1/4" OD steel tubing), it can be made to fit other enclosures, or can be adapted to your own stove.
 Detailed instructions with photos show how the H-8010 mounts on a 55-gallon barrel and how it operates.

 Everything in the H-8010 is made and put together in a specific way to burn used oil cleanly and safely to produce a lot of good heat.
 The H-8010 supplies the following to burn waste oils cleanly and efficiently:

 - Intense heat for vaporizing oil

 - Thorough mixing of oil vapors and combustion air

 Because the Burner Control Kit creates very clean and efficient combustion, this means there is a lot of heat available!
 The trick is making effective use of that heat without most of it going up the flue.
 You need two things: a large heating surface, and air movement to transfer heat.
 (Our PapaBurn, MamaBurn, and BabyBurn heater kits contain a large number of steel heat exchanger tubes, a baffle and a blower to give you the maximum heat from your used oil.)